 The project is anticipated to be funded in part by the Edward Ingersoll Browne Trust Fund, a public charitable trust administered by the City of Boston Trust Office.
 The total anticipated all-inclusive budget for design, fabrication and installation is $200,000-250,000.
-The Art Selection Committee is committed to raising funds for the project.
-Up to four shortlisted finalists will receive a $2,500 honorarium each for initial concept development and presentations.
+The Civil Rights Tribute Committee is committed to raising funds for the project.
+Finalists receive a $2,500 honorarium each for initial concept development and presentations.

 Summary of General Criteria for the Project

 • Celebrate the civil rights movement of Roxbury and Boston with an innovative